SumoLogic/sumologic-documentation/docs/manage/deletion-requests.md

 #### Delete audit events

-This Audit Event Index has detailed JSON logs.
-To search for audit events for a data deletion logs use metadata field `_sourceCategory=deletionRule`.
+The Audit Event Index has detailed JSON logs.
+To search for audit events for data deletion logs, use metadata field `_sourceCategory=deletionRule`.
 For example, to search for data deletion logs you would use the query:

 ```
 (_index=sumologic_audit_events) AND _sourceCategory=deletionRule